sos011022/sos011022.github.io/_pages/about.md

 # 🧍‍♂️ Biography

-I’m Chia-Ming Lee, a first year master's student at Institute of Data Science, National Cheng Kung University, advised by Prof. Chih-Chung Hsu.
+I am currently a M.S. student with the Advanced Computer Vision Laboratory (ACVLAB) at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
+I fortunately am working with Prof. Chih-Chung Hsu.

-I'm working in Advanced Computer Vision Lab (ACVLAB).
 I have participated several projects which are related to CV/DL during my master program.

-My research interests are computer vision, image/video processing, and deep/machine learning, which focus on low-level vision, hyperspectral image and data-efficient learning.

-I received a B.S. at Department of Statistical and Information Science, Fu-Jen Catholic University, Taiwan, advised by Prof. Hao-Chiang Shao.
+I received his B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
+I worked with Prof. Hao-Chiang Shao.

 My research interests include
 - **Image/Video Processing and Data-Efficient Learning**